 Symptoms and Signs of Depression

-When people are depressed, they often experience:
+When people are depressed, they may often show symptoms through:

 • Negative feelings about themselves;